Saul Barcelo, PhD

 Dr. Taylor received his doctorate degree from Hebrew Union College in Bible: Texts and Versions.
 His masters degrees were earned at Andrews Universtiy and Hebrew Union College in Biblical Languages and Hebraic and Cognate Studies respectively.

-Calvin Thomsen, PhD
+Calvin Thomsen, DMin, PhD

-Calvin Thomsen, PhD
+Calvin Thomsen, DMin, PhD

 Assistant Professor, Relational Studies